Carlos Alcaraz and Novak Djokovic will meet in the Wimbledon men's final again

 “I feel like I’m not new anymore.
 I feel like I know how I’m going to feel before the final.
 I’ve been in this position before,” Alcaraz said.
 “I will try to do the things that I did well last year and try to be better.”

-Like last year, his opponent in the title match will be Novak Djokovic, who advanced with a 6-4, 7-6 (2), 6-4 victory against No. 25 seed Lorenzo Musetti in the second semifinal.
+Like last year, his opponent in Sunday's title match will be Novak Djokovic, who advanced with a 6-4, 7-6 (2), 6-4 victory against No. 25 seed Lorenzo Musetti.
 Djokovic won 15 of 16 points when he went to the net in the first set and finished 43 for 56 in that category.

 It'll be the first time the same two men meet in consecutive Wimbledon finals since Djokovic beat Roger Federer in 2014 and 2015.